prs-016/stellatro-kit/README.md

 For a more detailed explanation of the game, see `starter-kit/tutorial.md`.

-To find the comprehensive list of jokers, see `starter-kit/jokers.md`
+To find the comprehensive list of jokers, see `starter-kit/jokers.md`.

+### Stella

+Stella is a temporary counter on each played card.
+Every card starts each scoring attempt with 0 stella, then some jokers add or copy stella before the hand is scored.
+Other jokers reward stella by turning it into extra chips, multiplier, or retriggers.
+Stella only matters during the current hand evaluation.
+It is recalculated from the selected cards and drafted jokers each time the engine scores a hand.

 ### Starter Bots